-2. Identify medium: We use various media for information – paper, web, TV, radio.
+We use various media for information – paper, web, TV, radio.
 Among book reading people there has been a shift from paper reading to e-book readers.
-Do not push yourself to use internet if you like reading book or magazine in print or vice versa.
+Do not push yourself to use the internet if you like reading a book or magazine in print or vice versa.

 How much is too much?

-If it interferes with you day to day work and takes your core action away then it is too much.
+If it interferes with your day to day work and takes your core action away then it is too much.